Top 10 Games

 1. Metal Gear Solid V – The Portopia Cassette Mystery

 Hideo Kojima is the king of Easter eggs, and Metal Gear Solid V: The Phantom Pain delivers one of his most obscure and genius secrets.
 The game features two mysterious cassette tapes: “Classified Intel Data” and “Operation Intrude N313.”
-Both contain screeching noises that seem random until you realize they’re encoded data.
+Both contain screeching noises that seem random until you realize they are encoded data.
 The second tape, played on an MSX2 (the console for the original Metal Gear), contains the code for the first Metal Gear game’s mission.
 But the real jaw-dropper is the first tape, which players decoded to reveal data for The Portopia Serial Murder Case, a 1983 game that inspired Kojima to become a game designer.

 Why These Easter Eggs Stick With Us